Ali-vator/Telegram-Username-Checker/README.md

 * Minimum length: **5**
 * Allowed characters: `a-z`, `0-9`, `_`
-* Must start & end with letter or number
+* Must start & end with letter only
 * No consecutive invalid characters

 ---